apple/swift-algorithms/Guides/Chunked.md

 }
 ```

-The `ChunkedByCollection` and `ChunkedOnCollection` types are bidirectional when
+The `ChunkedByCollection`, `ChunkedOnCollection`, and `ChunksOfCountCollection`
-the wrapped collection is bidirectional.
+types are bidirectional when the wrapped collection is bidirectional.
+`ChunksOfCountCollection` also conforms to `LazySequenceProtocol` when the base
+collection conforms.

 ### Complexity